WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 This makes it difficult for outside parties to trace where a particular coin originated from and where it was sent to (as opposed to regular bitcoin transactions, where there is usually one sender and one receiver).

 This can be done with non-custodial software like Wasabi that eliminates the risk of funds disappearing or being stolen.
-Each of the signatures are created on the participants’ computers after thorough verification, so nobody can alter the transaction or redirect the funds.
+Each participant verifies the transaction on their own computer before signing, so nobody can alter the transaction or redirect the funds.
-The funds will always be in a Bitcoin address that you control.
+Your funds will always be in a Bitcoin address that you control.

 In very simple terms, coinjoin means: “when you want to make a transaction, find someone else who also wants to make a transaction and make a joint transaction together”.

 See also the [Bitcoin Wiki on coinjoins](https://en.bitcoin.it/wiki/CoinJoin)

-### Do I need to trust Wasabi with my coins?
+### Do I need to trust anyone with my coins?

 Since Wasabi's coinjoin implementation is trustless by design, there is no need for participants to trust each other or a third party.
 Both the sending address (the coinjoin input) and the receiving address (the coinjoin output) are controlled by your own private keys.
-The Wasabi server merely coordinates the process of combining each participant's input into one single transaction, but the Wasabi Wallet can neither steal your coins, nor figure out which outputs belong to which inputs (look up “[WabiSabi coinjoin](/using-wasabi/CoinJoin.md)” if you want to know more).
+The coordinator server merely builds a single transaction using each participant's inputs, but the server can neither steal your coins, nor figure out which outputs belong to which inputs (look up “[WabiSabi coinjoin](/using-wasabi/CoinJoin.md)” if you want to know more).

-### What is the privacy I get after mixing with Wasabi?
+### What privacy do I gain from coinjoining with Wasabi?

 This depends on how you handle your outputs after the coinjoin.
-There are some ways how you can unintentionally undo the mixing by being careless.
+There are some ways you can unintentionally leak information by being careless.
-For example, if you send a mixed coin to an already used address, then anyone can see that both coins are controlled by the same entity.
-More importantly, anyone who knows that the address belongs to you knows that you own that mixed coin.
 [Address reuse](/why-wasabi/AddressReuse.md) compromises your privacy.
+For example, if you send private coins to an address that you have already used before, then anyone can see that both coins are controlled by the same entity.
-Another deanonymizing scenario occurs when you combine mixed outputs with unmixed ones when sending: a third party will be able to make the connection between them as belonging to the same sender.
+Another deanonymizing scenario occurs when you combine coinjoined outputs with non-private ones when sending: a third party will be able to make the connection between them as belonging to the same sender.
 This is why you need to be careful with non-private/[change coins](/using-wasabi/ChangeCoins.md).

-The practice of being careful with your post-mix outputs is commonly facilitated through coin control.
+The practice of being careful with your onchain footprint is commonly facilitated through coin control.
 Find out more about coin control in [here](/why-wasabi/Coins.md).
-However, Wasabi Wallet is build in a way to help the user to avoid privacy leaks when using the wallet.
+However, Wasabi Wallet is built in a way to help the user to avoid privacy leaks when using the wallet.

 ### Why is Wasabi Bitcoin-only?